Luis von Ahn: Early life and education

 Luis von Ahn was born and raised in Guatemala City.
-Of German descent, his mother was one of the first women in Guatemala to complete medical school.
+Of German descent from his father side, his mother was one of the first women in Guatemala to complete medical school.
 She gave birth to von Ahn at age 42, and raised him as a single mother.
 Von Ahn attended the American School of Guatemala, a private English-language school in Guatemala City, an experience he cites as a great privilege.
 When he was eight years old, von Ahn's mother bought him a Commodore 64 computer, beginning his fascination with technology and computer science.
 When he applied to colleges in the United States, von Ahn had to spend more than $1,200 to fly to neighboring El Salvador to take the TOEFL.
 This experience left him with a negative impression of an "extractive" testing industry, ripe for disruption.

 At age 18, von Ahn began studying at Duke University, where he received a Bachelor of Science in Mathematics, summa cum laude, in 2000.
 He earned his PhD in Computer Science at Carnegie Mellon University in 2005.